sbennett1990/blog/misc/network/home-network.md

 ## Router

-I currently use an Ubiquiti EgdeRouter Lite (ERL) as the firewall and NAT-gateway to the world, with future plans to move to PCEngine's APU.
+I currently use an [Ubiquiti EgdeRouter Lite][erl_amazon] (ERL) as the firewall and NAT-gateway to the world, with future plans to move to PCEngine's APU.
 Once I get the APU, I will probably keep the ERL around as an NSD server to the local LAN.

 There are already a few articles with installation instructions for various operating systems, certainly enough to get you going.
 Here are my steps: